footprintanalytics/footprint-batch-downlad-docs/table_schema/token_daily_stats.md

+> The type of table is `daily table`
-> This table can be used to analyze the daily indicators (include price,trade volume in 24 hour,current market capitalization,etc ) of the token.
+>> This table can be used to analyze the daily indicators (include price,trade volume in 24 hour,current market capitalization,etc ) of the token.

 | column order | column name             | data type | description                                         | is_unique_key |
 | ------------ | ----------------------- | --------- | --------------------------------------------------- | ------------- |